Summary: Existentialism Is a Humanism

 2.

 For objects, the reverse is true.
-Sartre illustrates this with the example of a letter opener: the concept of a letter opener defines a specific utility, a precise function for this object.
+Sartre illustrates this with the example of a letter opener: the concept of a letter opener defines a specific use, a precise function for the object.
 This is its essence—what it is.
-This essence precedes its existence: we construct the object, bringing it into existence so that it serves this function, and it does not evolve.
+This essence precedes its existence: the object is made, brought into being to serve this function, and it does not evolve.

-If man is nothing other than what he makes of himself—the first principle of existentialism—then he is entirely responsible for what he is.
-Moreover, he bears responsibility for all of humanity.
-Indeed, to make a choice is implicitly to affirm that what is chosen has value, and not just for oneself, but for everyone: In choosing myself, I choose everyone
+If man is nothing other than what he makes of himself, then he bears full responsibility for what he is.
+Moreover, he bears responsibility not just for himself but for all of humanity.
+To make a choice is implicitly to affirm that what is chosen has value—and not just for oneself, but for everyone: In choosing myself, I choose everyone

-3. Thus, our responsibility is absolute, as Sartre argues in Existentialism Is a Humanism, and this generates anguish within us.
+3. Our responsibility is therefore absolute, and this generates anguish within us.

-Sartrian existentialism takes as its starting point the premise that God does not exist.
-As a result, there is no longer any human nature, no moral standards, no inherent good or evil.
-Indeed, there is no supreme intellect that could have established these notions.
+Sartrean existentialism takes as its starting point the premise that God does not exist.
+There is consequently no human nature, no moral standards, no inherent good or evil—no supreme intellect that could have established such notions.
 It is up to each of us to determine what is right, what is wrong, and what a human being should be.

 "If God did not exist, everything would be permissible," says Dostoevsky; this is the starting point of existentialism 4.